How To Create A One-Page Website

 Set up a Google My Business profile if it’s a local service.
 Consider light paid advertising (Facebook Ads, Google Ads) targeting your ideal audience.

-SEO efforts will help in the long term, but promotion gets immediate eyes on your site.
+SEO efforts will help in the long term, but promotion will get immediate visibility for your site.
 A strong launch sets the tone for growth.

 Select a platform according to your requirements and technical expertise.
 Easy-to-use options like Wix, Squarespace, and Webflow are great for beginners, while WordPress offers more customization.
 Developers prefer building a site from scratch using HTML, CSS, and JavaScript.